ShantanuK86/affinidi-capstone/README.md

   - Country name
   - Postal code

-## User Experience Enhancement
+## User Experience Enhancements

-1. **Gender-based Recommendation:**
+### 1. **Gender-based Recommendation:**

 - By recommending items similar to the user's gender, the user experience is enhanced as it provides personalized recommendations tailored to the user's preferences.

 - This feature increases user engagement by showcasing relevant products, ultimately leading to higher satisfaction and potentially increased conversions.

-2. **Native Currency Billing:**
+### 2. **Native Currency Billing:**

 - Users can now receive bills in their native currency, providing a much better experience compared to displaying prices in the default currency (USD).

 - This feature eliminates confusion and enhances transparency by presenting pricing information in a familiar currency, leading to a smoother checkout process and improved user satisfaction.

 ## Cart.js File Modifications
 - Added functionality to fetch country information and convert currency when the component mounts.